JDDoesDev/presentations/marketo.md

 Note:
 - i was alone because i canceled plans and made myself alone
-- Feel alone in crowded spaces
-  - self imposed isolation
 - Always feel like people are looking at me for any flaws
-- Example:  On the train i hope nobody sits next to me, but i wonder what's wrong with me when nobody sits next to me

 <!--s-->
 <!-- .slide: data-background-color="#675b53" -->